vdhulst/idavie_docs/docs/source/how_to_interac.rst

      - When a source is selected in a list, this command will teleport

        the user to the position of the source in the cube
+   * - "add to list"
+     - Add the active source to the new list (found in the sources

+       window, third tab).
    * - **Get cursor information**
      -
    * - "cursor info"